paed01/bpmn-elements/docs/LoopCharacteristics.md

 ## Collection loop

 Loop all items in a list.
-The `collection` and `elementVariable` attributes are picked up when executing the task.
+The `collection` and `elementVariable` attributes are schema extensions.
+They are picked up and resolved when executing the task.

 ```xml
 <bpmn:multiInstanceLoopCharacteristics isSequential="true" js:collection="${environment.variables.list}" js:elementVariable="listItem" />